Organizational Diversity Initiatives

 One of the first challenge in managing a diversity initiative is to understand that the concept of diversity is difficult to operationalize, with different organizations defining the term “diversity” differently (Jayne & Dipboye, 2004).

 Second, a diversity “training” program on its own is not a panacea.
 A company with only a diversity training program should never think of itself as having a diversity initiative.
-For example, in reviewing the components of a diversity initiative at one organization (I’ll called it Company DIYDI for “Do It Yourself Diversity Initiative”), it became evident that the diversity training program was just one part of a much larger, more comprehensive diversity initiative.
-The other pieces of a diversity initiative, in addition to training, MUST also include: recruiting, retention, development, external partnership, communication, and staffing and infrastructure (Jayne & Dipboye, 2004).
+For example, in reviewing the components of a diversity initiative at one organization (I’ll call it Acme Company), it became evident that the diversity training program was just one part of a much larger, more comprehensive diversity initiative.
+The other pieces of a diversity initiative, in addition to training, MUST include: recruiting, retention, development, external partnership, communication, and staffing and infrastructure (Jayne & Dipboye, 2004).

-Due to the absence of many of the parts listed above, the diversity initiative at Company DIYDI was ineffective.
+Due to the absence of many of the parts listed above, the diversity initiative at Acme Company was ineffective.
 Unfortunately, the diversity programs that were in place played a very minor role in shaping the diversity initiatives at this particular organization.
-Among some of the major omissions, there were no leadership development programs, no community outreach, and no employee benefits with a diversity component integrated into the larger framework.
-For instance, at Company DIYDI there were no domestic partner benefits for employees.
+Among some of the major omissions were: there were no leadership development programs, no community outreach, and no employee benefits with a diversity component integrated into the larger framework.
+For instance, at Acme Company there were no domestic partner benefits for employees.

 To succeed in properly instituting a diversity initiative, it is essential to integrate diversity priorities with the overall mission of the organization.
 For instance, to achieve diversity success for a college or university, Wade-Golden and Matlock (2007) suggested creating a well-crafted, well-articulated and integrated strategic plan that engages each level of the institution and one that reflects a commitment to action.